Associate Professor of English

 1541) [Cambridge University Library MS Ee.5.14]

-“The Materiality and Iconography of the Coverdale Bible (1535) Title-Page Border,” with Guido
+“The Materiality and Iconography of the Coverdale Bible (1535) Title-Page In Context,” with

-Latré,” in Stephen Prickett (ed.), The Bible and the Arts (Edinburgh: Edinburgh University
+Guido Latré,” in Stephen Prickett (ed.), The Edinburgh Companion to the Bible and the

 “Henry VIII, Shakespeare, and the Jacobean Royal Court.”
 Studies in English Literature